ma1uta/mxtoot/Readme.md

 Possible value: `on`, `off`, `auto` (autorestart after application service's restart).

+### io.github.ma1uta.mxtoot.matrix.command.Public

+Post a new public message to the Mastodon.

+### io.github.ma1uta.mxtoot.matrix.command.Private

+Post a new private message to the Mastodon.

-### io.github.ma1uta.mxtoot.matrix.command.Toot
+### io.github.ma1uta.mxtoot.matrix.command.Unlisted

+Post a new unlistedpublic message to the Mastodon.

+###### io.github.ma1uta.mxtoot.matrix.command.Direct

-Post a new message to the Mastodon.
+Post a new direct message to the Mastodon.

 ### io.github.ma1uta.mxtoot.matrix.command.Reply

 Reply to the message from Mastodon.
+The reply has the same visibility (public, private, unlisted, direct) as the origin.

 ### io.github.ma1uta.mxtoot.matrix.command.FetchStatuses